11 Reasons to Visit Fort Collins This Winter

 During the winter months in Fort Collins, music and theatre are booming throughout the community.
 Enjoy live shows from our multiple music and theatre venues including Washington’sAggie Theater, the Mishawaka AmphitheaterBas Bleu Theatre Co., The ArmoryThe Lincoln Center, Magic Rat, Surfside 7, The Fort Collins Symphony, and the University Center for the Arts.

-Fat Biking & Snowshoeing
+3. Fat Biking & Snowshoeing

 If you’re yearning for the incredible scenery of the backcountry, look no further than nearby Cameron Pass or Lory State Park.
 Both offer amazing opportunities to experience snowshoeing or riding Fat Bikes.
 Have a blast spending the day riding or snowshoeing on snow-packed trails along the Front Range of the Rocky Mountains.
 These are some of the most unique ways to enjoy the famous Colorado snow.
 You get to experience the beauty of the Rockies while taking it all in atop two gigantic wheels or snowshoes.
 Fort Collins has amazing outfitters and guides, like Front Range Ride Guides, for both activities that can be found here.
 Some of the best hiking and biking trails during the winter can be found around Horsetooth Reservoir and in the Poudre Canyon as well.

-*Lory State Park: Located just west of Fort Collins, Lory State Park offers tons of trails with beautiful views and ranging difficulty levels.
+Located just west of Fort Collins, Lory State Park offers tons of trails with beautiful views and ranging difficulty levels.
 Trails are open year round and are open to Hiking, Snowshoeing, and Cross Country Skiing.

-*Horsetooth Mountain Open Space: Located west of Fort Collins, Horsetooth Mountain Open Space is one of Fort Collin’s greatest outdoor playgrounds and it is open year round.
+Located west of Fort Collins, Horsetooth Mountain Open Space is one of Fort Collin’s greatest outdoor playgrounds and it is open year round.
 Choose from multiple different trails ranging in difficulty level and enjoy the snowy vistas.

-Cache la Poudre River Canyon: The Poudre Canyon offers excellent winter recreation just outside Fort Collins.
+The Poudre Canyon offers excellent winter recreation just outside Fort Collins.
 Enjoy beautiful views of the backcountry blanketed by snow.
+The following are popular trails up the Poudre Canyon:

-Craft Beer Seasonal Tastings
+4. Craft Beer Seasonal Tastings

 Currently, Fort Collins is home to more than 20 craft breweries, the most microbreweries in the state of Colorado.
 We must say the winter season is one of the best times to taste award-winning seasonal craft beer from each of the distinctive breweries in Fort Collins.
-Beers such as Accumulation from New Belgium Brewing, Mountain Standard from Odell Brewing Co., or H&D Snug Vanilla Caramel Double Cream Ale from Horse and Dragon Brewing just to name a few.
+Beers such as Accumulation and Holiday Ale from New Belgium Brewing, Isolation Ale from Odell Brewing Co., or H&D Snug Vanilla Caramel Double Cream Ale from Horse and Dragon Brewing just to name a few.
 Feel free to take part in some brewery tours and sample an eclectic array of taster trays, just remember to spend a few days to taste them all!
 Check out our Brewery Tours page for a full list of Fort Collins breweries.

-Winter Events You Don't Want To Miss
+5. Winter Events You Don't Want To Miss

-• Garden of Lights - Dec.
-8-23, 2023
+• Garden of Lights

 • Stroll through a whimsical, twinkling winter wonderland illuminated by hundreds of thousands of LED lights at the Gardens on Spring Creek!
 This event features a half-mile loop of perennial flower beds, huge sculptural flowers, grapevines, butterflies, a holiday village, and other favorite garden creatures - all constructed entirely from holiday lights.